VadeRetro/vaderetro-provider/ssl-provider/README.md

 ### Using it with Jetty

-Now, let's show you how to use it in web application with Jetty.
+Now, let's see you how to use it in web applications with Jetty.
 Just keep in mind that it must run with Jetty 9.3.4.v20151007 or higher.

 The main goal is to replace the default Jetty class `SslContextFactory` behavior with ours.
 In general, the context is set by defining an usual key store, like this: